mr-snf/bubble-ai-auto-responder/README.md

 ## Overview

-This system uses OpenAI (Pylon-like) NLP to classify and respond to 12+ common customer support inquiries, integrates with Intercom for automated replies, and falls back to macros for reliability.
+This system uses a GitHub-hosted LLM (via the GitHub model API) to classify and respond to 12+ common customer support inquiries, integrates with Intercom for automated replies, and falls back to macros for reliability.

 ## Features

-- Real AI-powered intent classification using OpenAI (gpt-4o) and instructor.
+- Real AI-powered intent classification using a GitHub-hosted LLM (see `configs/config.py` for model and endpoint).
 - Handles 12+ common support intents (see `ai_config/pylon_model_config.json`).
 - Macro-based fallback for reliability.
 - Intercom integration for automated response delivery.